Warblers

 Description

-These 13–14 cm long warblers have short rounded wings and longish graduated cream tail tipped with black subterminal spots.
+The Ashy Prinias, 13–14 cm long, have short, rounded wings and longish, graduated cream tails tipped with black subterminal spots.

-The tail is usually held upright and the strong legs are used for clambering about and hopping on the ground.
+The tail is usually held upright, and the strong legs are used for clambering about and hopping on the ground.
 They have a short black bill.
 The crown is grey and the underparts are rufous in most plumages.
-In breeding plumage, adults of the northern population are ash grey above, with a black crown and cheek with no supercilium and rufescent wings.
-In non-breeding season this population has a short and narrow white supercilium and the tail is longer.
+In breeding plumage, adults of the northern population are ash grey above, with a black crown and cheek, with no supercilium and rufescent wings.
+In the non-breeding season, this population has a short and narrow white supercilium, and the tail is longer.
 They are found singly or in pairs in shrubbery and will often visit the ground.

 The distinctive endemic race in Sri Lanka, P. s. brevicauda Legge, 1879, has a shorter tail and has the juveniles with yellowish underparts apart from a distinct call.

-Like most warblers, the Ashy Prinia is insectivorous.
+Like most warblers, the Ashy Prinias is insectivorous.
 The song is a repetitive tchup, tchup, tchup or zeet-zeet-zeet.
 Another call is a nasal tee-tee-tee.
-It also makes a sound like “electric sparks” during the fluttery flight which is thought to be produced by the wings. (one author however suggests that it is made by the beak)
+It also makes a sound like “electric sparks” during the fluttery flight, which is thought to be produced by the wings.
+(One author, however, suggests that it is made by the beak)

 It is most easily distinguished by the loud snapping noise it makes during flight.
-How this noise is produced we do not know for certain.
-Reid was of opinion that the bird snapped its long tail.
-What exactly this means I do not know.
+How this noise is produced, we do not know for certain.
+Reid thought that the bird snapped its long tail.
+What exactly this means, I do not know.
 Jesse believes that the sound is produced by the bird’s mandibles.
-I have spent much time in watching the bird, and am inclined to think that the noise is caused by the beating of the wings against the tail.
+I have spent much time watching the bird, and am inclined to think that the noise is caused by the beating of the wings against the tail.
 This last is constantly being wagged and jerked, and it seems to me that the wings beat against it as the bird flits about.
 When doves and pigeons fly, their wings frequently meet, causing a flapping sound.
-I am of opinion that something similar occurs when the ashy wren-warbler takes to its wings.
+I think that something similar occurs when the ashy wren-warbler takes to its wings.

-The non-migratory Prinia genus shows biannual moult which is rare among passerines.
-A moult occurs in spring (april-May) and another moult occurs in autumn (October-November).
-Biannual moult is theorized to be favoured when ectoparasite loads are very high, however no investigations have been made.
-Prinia socialis moults some remiges twice a year and is termed to have a partially biannual moult however some authors describe P. socialis socialis as having two complete moults.
+The non-migratory Prinia genus shows a biannual moult, which is rare among passerines.
+A moult occurs in spring (April-May) and another moult occurs in autumn (October-November).
+Biannual moult is theorised to be favoured when ectoparasite loads are very high; however, no investigations have been made.
+Prinia socialis moults some remiges twice a year and is termed to have a partially biannual moult; however, some authors describe P. socialis socialis as having two complete moults.

 Breeding

-The song is delivered from the top of a bush and males make fluttery display flights with the tail held up.
+The song is delivered from the top of a bush, and males make fluttery display flights with the tail held up.
+According to eBird, this species is well documented.

-The Ashy Prinia builds its nest close to the ground in a shrub or tall grass and lays 3-5 eggs.
-Several types of nests have been described including a flimsy cup made by sewing several large leaves; an oblong purse like structure with grass stems in the structure; and a flimsy ball of grass.
+The Ashy Prinias builds its nest close to the ground in a shrub or tall grass and lays 3-5 eggs.
+Several types of nests have been described, including a flimsy cup made by sewing several large leaves; an oblong purse-like structure with grass stems; and a flimsy ball of grass.

 The usual nest is placed low in a bush and consists of leaves stitched together with webs, lined with hair and having an entrance on the side.

-The breeding season varies with locality and has been recorded breeding around the year but mostly after the monsoons.
-In north India it is mainly June to September and in Sri Lanka mainly December to March or August to October.
+The breeding season varies with locality and has been recorded breeding around the year, but mostly after the monsoons.
+In north India, it is mainly June to September and in Sri Lanka, it is mainly December to March or August to October.
 Breeds during May-June in the Nilgiris.

 Gordon Ramel